-Nietzsche, "the only truly real Dionysus appears (erscheint) in a variety of forms, in the mask of the fighting hero, and entangled, as it were, in the net of the individual will.
-The god who appears talks and acts so as to resemble (ahnelt) an erring, striving, suffering individual.
+Nietzsche, the only truly real Dionysus appears (erscheint) in a variety of forms, in the mask of the fighting hero. and entangled, as it were, in the net of the individual will.
+The god who appears talks and acts so as to resemble (ähnelt) an erring, striving, suffering individual.
 That he appears [Nietzsche's italics] at all with such epic precision and clarity is the work of the dream-interpreter, Apollo."
 The Apollinian is, Nietzsche emphasizes, speaking of the Homeric gods and the second stage of development, the "only satisfactory theodicy".
-"The gods justify the life of man: Some sort of mediation seems they themselves live it." to be necessary between the particular and the universal.
+"The gods justify the life of man: they themselves live it."
+Some sort of mediation seems to be necessary between the particular and the universal.
 Dionysus would, in himself, be as incomprehensible to us as would the dream of deepest sleep; as the universal always will be basically unknowable and incomprehensible as perceived by the individual human being.
+It therefore is never so perceived without doing considerable violence to its univer-Therefore, Dionysus appears to us suffering the properly Dionysian suffering -- dismemberment, i.e., individuation, so that "we are therefore to regard the state of individuation as the original and primal cause of all. suffering, as something objectionalbe in itself". led, through this mystery doctrine of tragedy, this Apollinian-Dionysian art phenomenon, to "the fundamental knowledge of the oneness of everything existent, the conception of

+30 .
+B.T.
+8 10 p73

+^{28.} B.T.
+8 10 p73

+29. B.T.
+8 3 p43.

-It therefore is never so perceived without doing considerable violence to its univer-Therefore, Dionysus appears to us suffering the sality. properly Dionysian suffering -- dismemberment, i.e., individuation, so that "we are therefore to regard the state of individuation as the original and primal cause of all suffering, as something objectionalbe in itself".
-We are led, through this mystery doctrine of tragedy, this Apollinian-Dionysian art phenomenon, to "the fundamental knowledge of the oneness of everything existent, the conception of individuation as the primal cause of evil, and of art as the joyous hope that the spell of individuation may be broken in augury of a restored oneness".
-Art is the means of mediation between the realm of the particular, of phenomena, and the universal.
-Nietzsche asserts the power of art not by the criteria of pure will-less objective contemplation, such as, for example, Schopenhauer uses as one of his detailed, but by the Romantic formula that not mere men criteria. and individuals are artists, but that nature herself is the artist, so that the "typical velleity" of the artist described earlier may in fact be a symptom of closeness to "nature" and "reality" (the inverted commas are of utmost importance here).
-"Nature" would seem here to overcome her indifference. though not her ruthlessness.
-Men, in this process, 33. are the mere clay of the world-creating spirit of "nature".
-In art, therefore, the boundries that ordinarily separate men from men, and men from nature, are destroyed in order to manifest a higher community.
+individuation as the primal cause of evil, and of art as the joyous hope that the spell of individuation may be broken Art is the means of in augury of a restored oneness". mediation between the realm of the particular, of phenomena, and the universal.
+Nietzsche asserts the power of art not by the criteria of pure will-less objective contemplation. such as, for example, Schopenhauer uses as one of his but by the Romantic formula that not mere men criteria. and individuals are artists, but that nature herself is the artist, so that the "typical velleity" of the artist described earlier may in fact be a symptom of closeness to "nature" and "reality" (the inverted commas are of utmost importance here).
+"Nature" would seem here to overcome her indifference, though not her ruthlessness.
+Men, in this process. are the mere clay of the world-creating spirit of "nature" In art, therefore, the boundries that ordinarily separate men from men, and men from nature, are destroyed in order to manifest a higher community.
 "In these paroxysms of intoxication the artistic power of all nature reveals itself to the highest gratification of the primordial unity.
-We might say, therefore, that "nature", as an artist, embodies the Apollinian-Dionysian partnership and that art
+We might say, therefore, that "nature", as an artist. embodies the Apollinian-Dionysian partnership and that art

+^{31.} B.T.
+8 10 p74

+^{32.} This in fact appears as a sort of left-over of Nietzsche's use of Schopenhauer's language (i.e., B.T. p48) but is not really compatible with the spirit of The Birth of Tragedy.

-28. B.T. § 10 p73
+^{33.} B.T. § 2 p38

-29. B. T. 83 p43.

-30 B. T. § 10 p73
+^{34.} B.T.
+81 p37.